HimoriK/book/src/ch04-01-what-is-ownership.md

 #### Variables and Data Interacting with Clone

 If we *do* want to deeply copy the heap data of the `String`, not just the stack data, we can use a common method called `clone`.
-We’ll discuss method syntax in Chapter 5, but because methods are a common feature in many programming languages, you’ve probably seen them before.

-Here’s an example of the `clone` method in action:
+Here’s an example of the `clone` method:

 ```rust
 {{#rustdoc_include ../listings/ch04-understanding-ownership/no-listing-05-clone/src/main.rs:here}}